Faelensee: View of the clear lake surrounded by mountains and green meadows in summer.

 Schwimmen Rhein BaselRheinschwimmen in Basel (Foto: MySwitzerland)

-If there’s something you didn’t get to do in Basel yesterday, today’s your day.
-But in case you’ve seen enough of the city already, you can always hop across the border and visit Weil am Rhein in Germany or St. Louis in France.
+If there’s something you wanted to see in Basel yesterday but didn’t get the chance, today’s your day.
+However, if you’ve already taken in enough of the city, you can always hop across the border to visit Weil am Rhein in Germany or St. Louis in France.

 Additional tips and informations for itinerary 9